LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Getting the Code
 ---------------------

-If you already have performed a checkout of our entire project at Bitbucket, you can find this code in the ``projects/Arrays/Sorting`` folder (and open the solution ``Sorting.sln`` in MonoDevelop or Visual Studio).
+You can find this code in  :file:`examples/arrays/Sorting.cs`.

+.. out of date
     You can also view the full source code in our [SortingFolder]_.

 Running the Code
 ----------------------